bazelbuild/bazel/site/en/concepts/platforms.md

 ## Background {:#background}

-*Platforms* and *toolchains* were introduced to *standardize* the need for software projects to target different kinds of computers with different language-appropriate tools.
+*Platforms* and *toolchains* were introduced to *standardize* how software projects target different machines and build with the right language tools.

 This is a relatively recent addition to Bazel.
 It was [inspired][Inspiration]{: .external}
-by the observation that language maintainers were *already* doing this in ad hoc and incompatible ways.
+by the observation that language maintainers were *already* doing this in ad hoc, incompatible ways.
 For example, C++ rules use `--cpu` and `--crosstool_top` to set a build's target CPU and C++ toolchain.
 Neither of these correctly models a "platform".
-Historic attempts to use them for that inevitably led to awkward and inaccurate build APIs.
-They also don't say anything about Java  toolchains, which evolved their own independent interface with `--java_toolchain`.
+Historic attempts to do so caused awkward and inaccurate builds.
+These flags also don't control Java compilation, which evolved its own independent interface with `--java_toolchain`.

-Bazel aims to excel at large, mixed-language, multi-platform projects.
-This demands more principled support for these concepts, including clear APIs that bind rather than diverge languages and projects.
-This is what the new platform and toolchain APIs achieve.
+Bazel is intended for large, multi-language, multi-platform projects.
+This demands more principled support for these concepts, including clear APIs that encourage language and project interoperability.
+This is what these new APIs are for.

 ### Migration {:#migration}

-These APIs aren't enough for all projects to use platforms, and the old APIs have to be retired.
-This isn't trivial because all of a project's languages, toolchains, dependencies, and `select()`s have to support the new APIs.
-This requires an *ordered migration sequence* to keep projects working correctly.
+The platform and toolchain APIs only work when projects actually use them.
+This isn't trivial because a project's rule logic, toolchains, dependencies, and `select()`s have to support them.
+This requires a careful migration sequence to keep all projects and their dependencies working correctly.

 For example, Bazel's
-[C++ Rules] already support platforms while the [Android Rules] don't. *Your* C++ project may not care about Android.
+[C++ Rules] support platforms.
+But the [Apple Rules] don't. *Your* C++ project may not care about Apple.
 But others may.
 So it's not yet safe to globally enable platforms for all C++ builds.

 The remainder of this page describes this migration sequence and how and when